 You land on a strip of coral by the sea.
-There's a white-sand beach lapped by luxuriously warm waters; a shimmering lagoon with every hue from lapis lazuli to turquoise; palm and casuarina trees leaning over the shore.
+There's a white-sand beach lapped by luxuriously warm waters, a shimmering lagoon with every hue from lapis lazuli to turquoise, plus palm and casuarina trees leaning over the shore.
 Welcome to Denis, a coral island that lies about 95km northeast of Mahé.

-Bird is the ultimate in ecotourism and bird-life viewing.
-Hundreds of thousands of sooty terns, fairy terns and common noddies descend en masse between May and October to nest on this coral island that lies 95km north of Mahé.
-Now is your chance to relive a scene from Alfred Hitchcock's The Birds!
+Bird is the ultimate in ecotourism and birdlife viewing.
+Hundreds of thousands of sooty terns, fairy terns and common noddies descend en masse between April and October to nest on this coral island that lies 95km north of Mahé.
 You just have to sit on your veranda and birds will come to land on your head.